Openscapes/kyber/README.md

 - Review doc and fix any further font weirdness
 - Add page numbers

-**How to "update heading 1 to match"**: In Google Doc, to update a text style (headings, normal text, with font type, size etc), highlight a section with the style you want, click the styles dropdown shown in the screenshot, and select e.g. "Update Heading 1 to match".
+**How to "update heading 1 to match"**: (Stef notes this has not been working in these docs) In Google Doc, to update a text style (headings, normal text, with font type, size etc), highlight a section with the style you want, click the styles dropdown shown in the screenshot, and select e.g. "Update Heading 1 to match".
 Double check the doc because we've noticed it missed some in an agenda.

 ![Screen Shot 2022-07-14 at 5 50 28 PM](https://user-images.githubusercontent.com/11927811/179125336-ec2fc1e5-792e-495d-8a29-c1ed3ec3cdc4.png)